zhedan/rpdb/README.rst

 4. do debug in rpdb at where listening socket is running

-5. exec py_rpdb.sh where you'd like to
+5. exec /usr/bin/py_rpdb.sh where you'd like to

 Trap List
 ============